Summer Youth Camps – Policies and Information

 Please note that snacks and beverages are not provided.
 However, campers are welcome to bring their own snacks and/or beverages, which may be eaten during breaks scheduled by the instructors.

 Bring a drink daily with your name or initials written on it; wear appropriate gym attire and athletic gear.
 In case of bad weather, sports camps will take place in the gym.
-Volleyball: Bring your knee pads and non-marking rubber sole sneakers.
+Volleyball: Bring your knee pads and non-marking rubber-soled sneakers.
 Golf: Bring clubs and a drink each day.
+Soccer: Bring shin guards and a drink each day.